nilsonholger/bvs/Readme.txt

 './run --setup', rename its remote from 'origin' to 'bvs-origin'.
 This allows you to create your own remote 'origin' for delevopment whilst still being able to pull updates to the base repository from bvs' main development repository.
-Furthermore you can create dedicated git repositories for each created module, or you can collect your modules in a single git repository and either symlink them to './modules/...' or modify './modules/CMakeLists.txt' accordingly.
+Furthermore you can create dedicated git repositories for each created module and add them as git submodules to the base repository, or you can collect your modules in a single git repository and either symlink them to './modules/...' or modify './modules/CMakeLists.txt' accordingly.

 FILES AND DIRECTORIES:
 '.'
- |- bin: directory where all libs/settings will be collected.
+ |- bin: directory where all your modules/executables/settings will be
+ |       collected.
- |- bvsd: contains an interactive daemon
+ |- bvsd: contains an interactive daemon (undocumented so far, just look
+ |        at its source for more info)
- |- libbvs: contains the actual library
+ |- libbvs: contains the actual library, to get eventual updates, just
+ |          update the git submodule
- |- modules: module directory
+ |- modules: module directory, create git submodules here (do not forget
+ |           to enable used modules in './modules/CMakeLists.txt')
- |- run: the run script
+ |- run
- |- CMakeLists.txt: cmake's build file
+ |- CMakeLists.txt
- \- Readme.txt: this readme
+ \- Readme.txt